11 Tips for First-time Trekker in Nepal

 - Trekking Lodges

 You can choose which type of accommodation you’d like to rent, ranges from the very basic teahouses to comfortable family owned lodges, to corporate-owned luxury lodges.
 Most trekking routes in Langtang, Annapurna, and Everest region, lodge trekking is available.
 However, don’t expect Western-standard rooms, amenities, or bathrooms.
 A standard family-run lodge will give you a comfortable room, healthy food options and hot food choices, a great place to meet fellow trekkers from the different parts of the world, and of course amazing views.
-Most rooms include a wooden bed with a mattress, lamp, and small table.
+Most rooms include a wooden bed with a new mattress, lamp, and small table.
 It can get cold at night on a late fall trek, so a sleeping bag with a provided heavy blanket will keep you cozy and warm.

 The mornings can be cold, so keep your clothes you want to wear the next morning inside your sleeping bag.